pdgarden/nba-stats/README.md

 # 6. 🏆 Code Quality and Formatting

 - The python files are linted and formatted using ruff, see configuration in `pyproject.toml`
+- The python code is (lightly) tested using pytest
 - The dbt sql models files are formatted using sqlfmt
 - Pre-commit configuration is available to ensure trigger quality checks (e.g. linter)
 - Commit messages follow the conventional commit convention